tommy-muehle/tooly-composer-script/README.md

 With the tooly [composer-script](https://getcomposer.org/doc/articles/scripts.md) aka hook you can manage needed phar files, such as phpunit, in your composer.json.
 Every phar file will be saved in the [composer binary directory](https://getcomposer.org/doc/articles/vendor-binaries.md).

+## Why

+Because of dependency-encapsulation!
+An example.
+You have a symfony application with a lot of commands and want to use the [php7cc](https://github.com/sstalle/php7cc) as an composer dev requirement.

+Add this to your composer.json file and you are perhaps in a dependency hell.
+Because your symfony app needs the symfony console component in version x and php7cc in version y.

+That is the situation you should use phar's for developing.

 ## Example

 For an quick example look at the [composer.json](composer.json#L48-L57) here.